HJBowers/UCB/01-week/README.md

 * To become comfortable working with HTML relative paths
 * To begin to use floats for positioning of elements

+#### Day Three: Class Objectives

+* To recap the basic topics covered to date
+* To examine HTML/CSS for layout design and element positioning
+* To offer a conceptual introduction to CSS reset and downloadable style sheets
+* To work with Google Developer tools for site inspection
+* To utilize Github Pages for website deployment

 ### Week One | Activities